tonethar/IGME-330-Fall-2023/notes/bundling-transpiling.md

 - https://babeljs.io

-Try pasting the following ES6 class code into the Babel REPL at http://babeljs.io/repl - and see what kind of ES5 code you get back.
+Try pasting the following ES6 code into the Babel REPL at http://babeljs.io/repl - and see what kind of ES5 code you get back.

 - You'll need to select the "Enabled" and "FORCE ALL TRANSFORMS" checkboxes under ENV PRESET section to see the full ES5 compatible code.